You belong here.

 Accessible Cart Tours (ACT)

 Our one-hour Accessible Cart Tours are led by trained Gardens’ docents, rain or shine, on our quiet electric cart.
 The cart can accommodate up to five (5) passengers.
 These tours are a wonderful opportunity for those who may not otherwise be able to walk the Gardens.
-The tour is $10 per person (in addition to admission), except on Wednesdays when the accessible cart tours are free.
+The tour is $12 for members and $15 for nonmembers (in addition to admission), except on Wednesdays when the accessible cart tours are free.

 Free 10-passenger shuttles offer service around the perimeter of the Gardens.
 They run every 20-25 minutes, with numerous hop-on, hop-off stops—guests should be aware that there is still walking required between shuttle stops and nearby destinations.
 We try to accommodate as many guests as possible, but the shuttle does get busy during high-traffic periods.